Governance and constating documents

 Policy Regarding the Majority Election of Directors

 We have adopted a policy pursuant to which a nominee for election as a director for whom the number of votes withheld or abstentions exceeds the number of votes cast in favour will be required to submit his or her resignation to the Board.
-Within 90 days following the date of the meeting at which a director does not receive a majority of the votes cast in favour of his or her election, the Board, upon recommendation of the Governance and Ethics Committee, must decide if it will accept or refuse the director’s resignation.
+Within 90 days following the date of the meeting at which a director does not receive a majority of the votes cast in favour of his or her election, the Board, upon recommendation of the Risk, Governance and Ethics Committee, must decide if it will accept or refuse the director’s resignation.
 Barring exceptional circumstances, the Board will accept the resignation.

 The Company must promptly issue a news release announcing the Board’s decision.
 If the Board refuses the resignation, the reasons underlying this decision will be disclosed in the news release.
 Otherwise, the resignation will take effect upon its acceptance by the Board.
 This policy does not apply to a director who is not recommended by the Board during a contested election.

 Officers of iA Financial Group must abide by the Company’s Code of Business Conduct and are subject to a variety of policies and guidelines concerning, among other things, information disclosure, insider trading and risk management, in addition to all the policies and guidelines that govern employees generally.